-Whether you're a tenant or a landlord in Winston-Salem, understanding the statewide landlord-tenant law is important.
+Whether you're a tenant or a landlord in Winston-Salem, North Carolina, understanding the statewide landlord-tenant law is important.
 Why?
 Because with this knowledge, you'll be able to deal with the many potential legal issues on your own.

 The following is a basic overview of North Carolina's landlord-tenant law.